Information Evenings

 Flower Shows

-Opening hours for the four shows are Saturday 10am-4pm and Sunday 10am-3.15pm.
+Shows are open Saturday 10am-4pm and Sunday 10am-3.15pm.

 Click here to see two interviews about dahlias, filmed at the 2022 Autumn Flower Show: